 We’ve all heard of London, Paris, Rome, Munich, and Prague.
 All energetic cities that offer a wide variety of great sites, activities, restaurants, and accommodation.
 It’s no surprise that these destinations appear again and again on many solo travelers’ itineraries.
 Read r/travel or the Lonely Planet forums, and you’ll see what I mean.

 What about small towns, though?
+We’ve all seen pictures of Europe’s beautiful fairytale towns and can’t forget about them.
 What can they offer solo travelers to Europe?
 I promise I’m not knocking anyone, but only visiting large cities on any trip, to any continent, will limit your perspective on the place.
 You need to branch out.
 Europe has so many unique hidden places that you’ll have a blast planning your trip.

 Don’t get me wrong.
 I love cities.
 For example, I live in a small city here in New Jersey and purposely relocated closer to New York so I could enjoy easy access to all its culture.
 However, many of my greatest memories as a solo traveler happened in rural areas or small towns.